Spring Garden Revival

 Professional Plant Selection Standards & Native Species Prioritization for Easton’s Climate Zone 6b

-Plant selection in Easton should prioritize native species adapted to USDA Zone 6b, supporting both horticultural excellence and ecological integrity.
+Plant selection in Easton should prioritize native Massachusetts species adapted to USDA Zone 6b, supporting both horticultural excellence and ecological health.
 Recommended natives include:

 • Rudbeckia (black-eyed Susan)